Carnival cruise ship adrift off Mexican coast after fire

 The Carnival Triumph set sail from Galveston, Texas, on Thursday, and was due back on Monday February 11.

 Carnival said all passengers would receive a refund and “cruise credit equal to the amount paid for this voyage.”
-The ship’s next two voyages, scheduled for departure next week, were cancelled, the company added.
-(Reporting by Gabriel Stargardter; editing by Christopher Wilson)
+The ship’s next two voyages, scheduled for departure next week, were canceled, the company added.